pelamfi/pelam-scala-csv/readme.md

     * Reading a CSV file is done with a Scala Iterator interface

-  * Second API is richer and is based on a more high level Table object.
+  * Second higher level API is richer and is based on the Table class.
-    * Contains some type information on rows and columns
+    * Supports attaching type information to rows and columns
-    * Allows having some regions represented with smarter and custom Cell types (like your own date cell)
+    * Allows having some regions represented with smarter and custom Cell types (like your own date cell.)
     * Autodetection of CSV format details
-    * Pluggable method for defining Row, Column and Cell types.
+    * Pluggable functions for defining Row, Column and Cell types.
     * Supports management of locales (Office apps change default CSV format based on locale.)